Workiva/over_react/doc/ui_component2_transition.md

 See the [React docs](https://reactjs.org/docs/react-component.html#the-component-lifecycle) for information on why the old methods are unsafe and how to transition to the new ones.
 This information is also available and linked to within the lifecycle methods' doc comments.

+### Other Method Changes
+- `getDefaultProps` is now `get defaultProps`
+- `getInitialState` is now `get initialState`
+- `..addProps(copyUnconsumedProps())` is now `..modifyProps(addUnconsumedProps)`.
+The same is true with `DomProps`, the usage being `..modifyProps(addUnconsumedDomProps)`.
+Using `addUnconsumedProps` was shown to render 8% faster than `copyUncosumedProps`.

+### Prop validation via PropTypes
+- Aligns with ReactJS implementation.
+- Shows "component stack" that helps determine where the error came from
+- React automatically de-duplicates the same warnings
+- __No longer throws, but warns__.
+When upgrading to `Component2`, prop validation will no longer stop the component from rendering.
+If tests exist verifying that prop validation occurs, these will likely need to change.
+There are new `PropType` testing utils within [over_react_test](https://github.com/Workiva/over_react_test).

 ### ErrorBoundary Component Added

 With the ability to utilize componentDidCatch / getDerivedStateFromError comes the ability to use [error boundaries](https://reactjs.org/docs/error-boundaries.html).